 Myth #1: The Value Of Real Estate Doubles Every Ten Years

-This was the belief I had when I purchased my first house in 2007.
-Instead of doing my own research and coming to my own conclusion, I bought into what everyone else was telling me, and that was no matter what I purchased, the value would double in ten years.
+When I purchased my first house in 2007, I believed the same.
+Instead of doing my own research and coming to my own conclusion, I bought into what everyone else was telling me.
+That was no matter what I purchased, the value would double in ten years.

 I can tell you from personal experience that this is a myth, and it’s a terrible investment strategy.
 I’m actually surprised that I still see real estate guru’s making this bold statement.

 In order to understand where this came from, we need to look at what happened in the early 2000’s where annual appreciation went as high as 12.2%.